 Best Overall Circular Saw

-When we got our hands on the Makita 165 mm 18 V Li-ion LXT Circular DHS630Z Saw, we found ourselves with a tool that seemed ready for just about any challenge.
-Its weight, just 3.4 kg, allowed us to maneuver it quite easily, no matter the angle or position we were cutting from.
+When we tried the Makita 165 mm 18 V Li-ion LXT Circular DHS630Z Saw, we found a tool that seemed ready for just about any challenge.
+Its weight, just 3.4 kg, allowed us to manoeuvre it quite easily, no matter the angle or position we were cutting from.
 It felt balanced and lightweight, characteristics that should alleviate fatigue from prolonged use.

 For safety, we were impressed with the cooling air outlet, which kept our working area comfortable and the cutting point clear of any debris.
-Likewise, the electric brake stood out as an indispensable feature during our trials, promptly stopping the blade and potentially preventing accidents.
+Likewise, the electric brake was an indispensable feature during our trials, promptly stopping the blade and potentially preventing accidents.

-Being a part of the Makita 18V LXT system, it seamlessly integrated with our existing collection of Makita tools, which we found to be a time (and space) saver in our workshop.
+Being a part of the Makita 18V LXT system, the power tool seamlessly integrates with other existing collections of Makita tools, which we found to be a time (and space) saver in our workshop.

-Working in a dimly lit garage was not a problem, thanks to the dual-LED lights integrated into the saw.
-Plus, the cordless convenience meant we could move freely, reaching spots and angles that wouldn't have been possible with a corded saw.
+Thanks to the dual-LED lights integrated into the saw, working in a dimly lit garage was no problem.
+The cordless convenience also meant we could move freely, reaching spots and angles that wouldn't have been possible with a corded saw.
 The circular saw uses Lithium-Ion Brushless Motors, which charge in just 22 minutes with a DC18RC charger.

-However, it’s worth noting that the package didn't include batteries, a slight inconvenience considering we had to get them separately.
-Thankfully, being already users of the Makita system, we had a couple at our disposal.
+However, it’s worth noting that the package didn't include batteries, so you have to get them separately.
+Thankfully, we already used the Makita system, so we had a couple at our disposal.
 Also, we found the maximum cut depth of 41mm at 45 degrees to be limiting for some specific applications, restricting us from taking on more substantial, thicker materials.

 Pros